alexpods/ClazzJS/README.md

 You'll find the example bellow to have a common idea what I'm talking about.

 **Caution:**
 > This library is still under development.
-I don't think that it's API will be changed much.
+I don't think that its API will be changed much.
 But you must take into considiration.

 Documentation
 -------------